A BRIEF HISTORY OF INVENTIONS

+A BRIEF HISTORY OF INVENTIONS

 The Agricultural Revolution

 In the 18th century there was an agricultural revolution in England.
-It began with Jethro Tull.
+It began with a man named Jethro Tull.
 In the 17th century seed was sown by hand.
 The sower simply scattered seed on the ground.
 However in 1701 Tull (1674-1741) invented the seed drill.
 This machine dropped seeds at a controllable rate in the straight lines.
 A harrow at the back of the machine covered the seeds to prevent birds eating them.
 Tull also invented a horse drawn hoe which killed weeds between rows of seeds.

 Furthermore new forms of crop rotation were introduced.
 Under the old system land was divided into 3 fields and each year one was left fallow.
 This was, obviously, wasteful, as one third of the land was not used each year.
 In the 17th century the Dutch began to use new forms of crop rotation with clover and root crops such as turnips and swedes instead of letting the land grow fallow.
 (Root crops restored fertility to the soil).
 In the 18th century these new methods became common in England.
 A man named Charles 'Turnip' Townshend (1674-1738) did much to popularise growing turnips.

 Turnips had another advantage.
 They provided winter feed for cattle.
 Previously most cattle were slaughtered at the beginning of winter because there was not enough food to keep them through the season.
 Now fresh milk and butter became available all year round.

 Moreover in the early 18th century farmers began to improve their livestock by selective breeding.
 One of the most famous pioneers of selective breeding was Robert Bakewell (1725-1795).

 There were other minor improvements.
 On light soil farmers used marl (clay with a lime content).
 Other farmers drained their fields with stone lined trenches.
 Manure has always been used as fertilizer but in the mid-18th century farmers began to build underground tanks to protect manure from the weather.

 The Industrial Revolution